benjhirsch/kwex/README.md

 ## Installation

-Clone or otherwise download this repo, unzip, and run either [insall-kwex.bat](insall-kwex.bat) or [install-kwex.sh](install-kwex.sh) depending on your system.
+Clone or otherwise download this repo, unzip if necessary, and run either [insall-kwex.bat](insall-kwex.bat) or [install-kwex.sh](install-kwex.sh) depending on your system.
 This will create an executable command-line tool for running the main kwex script.
 Python >3.11 is required along with `regex`, `numpy`, `astropy`, `spiceypy`, and `simpleeval`.

 kwex uses the Java-based Apache Velocity template engine.
 All necessary `.jar` files are included in the [java](src/kwex/resources/java) directory, but you will need some Java Runtime Environment installed.